At Google I/O 2026, Google turned Search into its most important AI platform.

 Sundar Pichai explained that Search is becoming “less about individual queries and more like an ongoing conversation.”

-For over twenty years, search marketing was built around a relatively straightforward dynamic: the user performs a query, Google returns results, the site earns a click.
+For more than twenty years, search marketing was built around a fairly linear dynamic.
+The user runs a query, Google returns results, the site earns a click.

 Google is now stating openly that the future of search will be much closer to a continuous, contextual conversation than a simple sequence of keywords.